irisnet/cosmos-sdk/docs/spec/upgrade/ SoftwareUpgradeImplement.md

 	validator  sdk.AccAddress `json:"depositer"`  // Address of the validator
 }
 ```
-This message is used to signal the `SoftwareUpgradeProposal` that my software has updated.
+This message is used to signal that my local software has been updated and ready to switch to the new version software.

 ## Update Workflow

-###Add New Modules
+### Add New Modules
-For example，we want to add new module `ABC` and start to use at  `height_ABC`.
+For example，we want to add a new module `ABC` and start to be used at  `height_ABC`.

 1. (gov) Submit the `AddModuleProposal` to add `ABC`.
 Proposal contains the name `ABC` and `height_ABC`.
-2. After the proposal is accepted, every validator start to download new version, then run it and send the `MsgSwitch` message.
-But the `start` of `ABC` module is bigger than `lastheight`, so it can't be read and written.
+2. After the proposal is accepted, every validator start to download the new version, then run it and send the `MsgSwitch` message.
+Now the `start` in the KVStoreKey of the `ABC` module is the inital value($2^{64}$).So the `start` of `ABC` module is bigger than `lastheight`, it can't be read and written.
 3. When `lastheight` reach to the `height_ABC`, govenance will count if more than two-thirds of validators have updated the software according to the `MsgSwitch` messages.
-If `true`, the govenance will set the `start` to `height_ABC`  and the app switch to the new version of the software.
-But the validator which don't update the version will report an error，because the old version don't have the `ABC`.
-They will be slashed, because they are out of the consensus.
-They should download the new version.
+If `true`, the govenance will set the `start` in the KVStoreKey of the `ABC` module to the `height_ABC`  and the app switch to the new version of the software.
+But the validator who doesn't update to the version will report an error，because the old version don't have the `ABC` module.
+They will be slashed, as they are out of the consensus.
+They should download the new version to continue.

-###Change the Module
+### Change the Module

 In fact, our method is  to keep the old module but replace the old module with the new module.
 So previous `msgs`  are handled by the former and subsequent `msgs` are handled by the latter.
 For example, we change the module `ABC` to `ABC*` at `height_ABC*`